ofernandoavila/challenges/8-CSV2JSON/README.md

 ## User Stories

--   [ ] User can paste CSV syntax into a text box
+-   [x] User can paste CSV syntax into a text box
--   [ ] User can click a 'Convert to JSON' button to validate the CSV text box and convert it to JSON
+-   [x] User can click a 'Convert to JSON' button to validate the CSV text box and convert it to JSON
--   [ ] User can see an warning message if the CSV text box is empty or if it doesn't contain valid CSV
+-   [x] User can see an warning message if the CSV text box is empty or if it doesn't contain valid CSV
--   [ ] User can see the converted CSV in the JSON text box
+-   [x] User can see the converted CSV in the JSON text box

-### Stories already implemented in JSON2CSV
--   [ ] User can paste JSON syntax into a text box
--   [ ] User can click a 'Convert to CSV' button to validate the JSON text box and convert it to CSV
--   [ ] User can see an warning message if the JSON text box is empty or if it doesn't contain valid JSON
--   [ ] User can click a 'Clear' button to clear the contents of both the JSON and CSV text boxes.

 ## Bonus features